Hannie Caulder: Production

 Patrick Curtis, then married to Raquel Welch, met with Tony Tenser of Tigon British Film Productions with a view to obtaining funding for a movie starring Welch.
 Curtis proposed a horror movie or a Western; Tenser, who had always wanted to make a Western, picked that.
 Tigon put up 100% of the budget, while Curtwel (Curtis and Welch's production company) put up their services.
 Neither Curtis nor Welch took a salary, instead taking profit participation.
 Before Hannie Caulder was released, Tigon and Curtwel co-produced The Sorcerers (1967), a horror film starring Boris Karloff.
 Thus, Curtis and Tenser teamed up for both a Western and a horror film.

+The screenplay was rewritten by Kennedy, who was not credited.

-It was the third film from Curtwel, following A Swingin' Summer and The Beloved.
+It was the third film from Curtwel, following A Swingin' Summer (1965) and The Beloved (1971).

 Robert Culp was signed to co-star in December 1970.

 The movie was filmed in Spain, mostly around Almería, beginning on January 18, 1971.

+Filming started January 1971.
+Kennedy wrote in his journal " David Haft is the producer of Hannie Caulder.
+He thinks he’s a writer—what he says goes.
+I hope he doesn’t say Raquel Welch, because without her, we have no film.
+Pat Curtis, Raquel’s husband, says he’s the boss, and what he says goes.
+Wish to hell he’d say David Haft."

 Burt Kennedy and the cast were reportedly not paid after the first two weeks of filming, causing tension on the set.

-Stephen Boyd has a brief, uncredited appearance as a gunfighter known simply as the "Preacher".
-Flamenco guitar virtuoso Paco de Lucía makes a cameo appearance as a Mexican musician.
-Diana Dors plays a small role.

-Fast-draw artist Rodd Redwing was a technical adviser to the film, working with Culp.
-Redwing suffered a heart attack on the plane returning from the filming in Spain and died shortly after landing in Los Angeles.
+Filming resumed.

+In June 1971 Kennedy said the producers "cut Hannie Caulder into a mess."
+He claims he recut it and the film was sold to Paramount within half an hour.